phbradley/conga/README.md

-conda install -c intel tbb # optional pip install scanpy pip install fastcluster # optional
+conda install -c intel tbb # optional pip install scanpy pip install fastcluster # optional conda install pyyaml #optional for using yaml-formatted configuration files for scripts
 ```

 If you do not have the command line tool `convert` from Imagemagick, or Inkscape, installed, you